-Telephone/Broadband
+Telephone/Broadband/TELUS Fibre Optic Lines

-1 Applies to the H-R1, H-R1A, H-R1B, and H-R2 Districts.
+&lt;sup>1 Applies to the H-R1, H-R1A, H-R1B, and H-R2 Districts.

-2 The standard will be determined by the County through the evaluation of anticipated traffic volumes, design speed, continuity with existing infrastructure and future proposed upgrades, and other criteria as deemed relevant.
+&lt;sup>2 The standard will be determined by the County through the evaluation of anticipated traffic volumes, design speed, continuity with existing infrastructure and future proposed upgrades, and other criteria as deemed relevant.